Home > Editing

 Learning Outcomes:

-• Customize the Premiere Pro interface for efficiency
+• Customize the interface and keyboard shortcuts

 Level: Advanced